aaanx/kalambury/README.md

  - socket.io
  - [p5.js](http://p5js.org/)

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies and start the server on [localhost:3000](http://localhost:3000/).

 ```sh
 $ cd kalambury